 If these properties are longer than expected, clients should ignore the remainder of the property.
 Extending these properties is reserved to the X Consortium; private extensions to them are forbidden.
 Private additional communication between clients and window managers should take place using separate properties.
-The only exception to this rule is the WM_PROTOCOLS property, which may be of arbitrary length and which may contain atoms representing private protocols (see the section called "WM_PROTOCOLS Property").
+The only exception to this rule is the WM\PROTOCOLS property, which may be of arbitrary length and which may contain atoms representing private protocols (see WM\PROTOCOLS Property).

 The next sections describe each of the properties the clients need to set, in turn.
-They are summarized in the table in the section called "Summary of Window Manager Property Types"
+They are summarized in the table in Summary of Window Manager Property Types